project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

   </table>

   ### Book Metadata
-  On clicking <strong>Start Creating</strong>, all the metadata fields related to the book is displayed:
+  On clicking <strong>Start Creating</strong>, all the metadata fields related to the book are displayed:
 <table>
   <tr>
     <th>Step</th>